DB2-Samples/Db2re/README.md

 empno = '000010'
 %sql SELECT LASTNAME FROM EMPLOYEE WHERE EMPNO='{empno}'
 </pre>
-The other option is to use a colon in front of a variable name and then no quotes are required.
+The other option is to use a colon in front of a variable name.
 <pre>
-%sql SELECT LASTNAME FROM EMPLOYEE WHERE EMPNO=:empno
+%sql SELECT LASTNAME FROM EMPLOYEE WHERE EMPNO=':empno'
 </pre>